apple1417/bl-sdk-mods/Readme.md

 Compatible with both BL2 and TPS.

+### Borderlands Crowd Control
+Lets viewers on Twitch spend channel points to affect your game.

+Installation is more complex than other mods here, make sure to check out it's [readme](CrowdControl/Readme.md).

+Compatible with both BL2 and TPS.

 ### Enemy Level Randomizer
 As the name might suggest, randomizes enemy levels.
 Probably a bad idea.